sumeetjain/twitter-diversity-report/README.md

 secret = _[Consumer Secret (API Secret)]_
 ```

-You can also change your application's Permissions like so:

-(screenshot/gif)
+These variables are referenced throughout the program to call on the Twitter API without revealing your sensitive API information.

+When someone using the Twitter Diversity web app authorizes it to authenticate with their Twitter account, they see a variety of permissions they will be granting the app.

+[SCREENSHOT HERE]

-We initially wrote this application with a Read Only permission.
-But if you want to develop a great new feature that allows users to tweet from the web app, you would use a Read and Write permission.
+We initially wrote this application with a Read Only permission, but if you want to develop a great new feature (say something that allows Twitter users to tweet from the site) you might use a different permission.

+You can change Permissions for the application in its settings:

+[SCREENSHOT/GIF HERE]

 ---